 How much time moderation takes will depend on the size of the community.
 A few hours a day may be fine for smaller communities.
 Larger communities with multiple channels might have several moderators covering shifts all day (and overnight).

 Monitoring means more than just skimming over the comments to look for offensive content.
-It means keeping a close eye on the activity and being alert to things like microaggressions and disagreements, which could escalate.
+It means keeping an eye on the conversation and being ready in case things start getting heated.

-As well as looking at what people write, check the links, images, video, and anything else they post.
+As well as looking at what people write, check the links, images, videos, and anything else they post.
 Be especially alert to things posted by new members.

-Moderators also answer questions posted by members and enforce the guidelines, including imposing any penalties.
+Moderators also answer questions posted by members and enforce the guidelines.

 5. Pay attention to member feedback